Osório Citora Afonso: Bishop

 On 21 September 2023, Pope Francis appointed him Auxiliary Bishop of the Roman Catholic Archdiocese of Maputo.
 He concurrently assigned him Titular Bishop of Putia in Numidia.
 He was consecrated bishop on 28 January 2024 at Nampula by Cardinal Luis Antonio Gokim Tagle, Cardinal-Bishop of San Felice da Cantalice assisted by Inácio Saure, Archbishop of Nampula and João Carlos Hatoa Nunes, Archbishop of Maputo.
 While auxiliary bishop, he served as Secretary General of the Episcopal Conference of Mozambique.

 On 25 July 2025, Pope Leo XIV transferred him to the Diocese of Quelimane in the Ecclesiastical Metropolitan Province of Beira and appointed him local ordinary there.
 His instantiation at Quelimane took place on 31 August 2025.

+Death

+On 6 June 2026, Afonso was shot in the chest and killed by unidentified gunmen carrying an AKM-type firearm in the episcopal palace of Quelimane.
+He was 54.